We are committed to reducing our environmental impact and improve sustainability across our campus.View content

 The Ethical Investment Policy governs how the University invests its surplus funds, including how it ensures that investments are diversified, financially safe, ethical and compliment the University's values.

-To date the University has divested £5million into the Nationwide Building Society which is recognised as a green, ethical fund by the EIRIS Foundation (Ethical Investment Research and Information Service).
-The divested funds include all University of Winchester endowment funds.
+At 31st July 2018, the University had fully divested the majority of its invested funds including £12.6m into the Nationwide Building Society which is recognised as a green, ethical fund by the EIRIS Foundation (Ethical Investment Research and Information Service).
+It had also divested a further £10m with the Triodos Bank, Europe’s leading sustainable bank.
+The divested funds include all of the University of Winchester endowment funds.
 The University continues to review its treasury management, in light of the Ethical Investment Policy, as funds on long term deposits mature for reinvestment.

 We have signed People and Planet's Fossil Free declaration and made a full divestment commitment.
 We have no investments in fossil fuels and receive no research funding from the fossil fuel industry.